maria-silvia/chat-on-rails/README.md

 	border: 2px doted pink;
 }
 ```
+### Framing the room editing
+Wrap in `turbo_frame_tag "room"`
-1. [ ] at rooms's show.html.erb, wrap the name and the edit links in a turbo_frame_tag.
+- the name and edit link at rooms's show.html.erb
-2. [ ] do it also for the edit form at edit.html.erb
+- the edit form at room's edit.html.erb

 ```ruby
 <%= turbo_frame_tag "room" do %>
 	...
 <% end %>
 ```
-	--> this makes a section o the page that is replaced by another
+At room edit, form replaces only the matching turbo_frame_tag that is replaced by another, rest of the page is maintaned
+> Framed html belongs to a same context of their own
+> navegacao e renderizacao independente

+> this makes these sections act independente from the rest of the page

+______

-2. nothing happens (!) when clicking link within frame that doesnt hav emathing frame
+1. clicking link within frame that doesnt have matching frame

--> entoa o Frame se usa criando uma parte da pagina que funciona inteiramente indenpendete do resto da pagina,tem navegacao e renderizacao independetes....
 3. [ ] solve it by adding attribute to lin_to do Back:
 		`"data-turbo-frame: "_top"`
 	- that does whaaat? points to `_top` to breakout of the Frame